-I have published this post to commemorate the fiftieth anniversary since I first played for Webster Booth in his studio in Johannesburg.
 The bulk of the material is from a chapter in my book:

 ACCOMPANYING FOR WEBSTER

-On April 22nd 2013 it will be fifty years since I first started accompanying for Webster Booth in the studio where he and Anne Ziegler taught singing and stagecraft.
-It sounds like a long time ago but I can remember a great deal of that remarkable period of my life as though it was yesterday.
+On April 22nd 2013 it will be 56 years since I first started accompanying for Webster Booth in the studio where he and Anne Ziegler taught singing and stagecraft.
+It sounds like a long time ago but I can remember a great deal of that remarkable period of my life as though it were yesterday.
 1963 was certainly one of the happiest years of my life when I had few worries and every day was an exciting carefree adventure.
 In 1964 my life was touched with sadness and tragedy and was never as perfect as it had been in the shining year that was 1963.

 At the beginning of that year, I was just nineteen, with the promise of a happy future ahead of me.
 I had been learning singing with Anne and Webster for two years and I was planning to do my teaching diplomas in singing, although I was hoping that if I worked hard enough I would not have to depend entirely on teaching to make my living in music.